apollographql/rust-best-practices/book/chapter_04.md

     Err(do_something_with_input(&input))
 }
 ```
-* Functions that can have to handle `Option::None` values are recomended to return `Result<T, E>`, where `E` is a crate or module level error, like the examples above.
+* Functions that can have to handle `Option::None` values are recommended to return `Result<T, E>`, where `E` is a crate or module level error, like the examples above.
 * Lastly `unwrap_or`, `unwrap_or_else` or `unwrap_or_default`, these functions help you create alternative exits to unwrap that manage the uninitialized values.

 ## 4.3 `thiserror` for Crate level errors